Melaleuca erubescens Otto APNI*

 Distribution and occurrence: Grows in open forest, in areas subject to flooding; on the coast in the Sydney region, and in inland districts north from Griffith.

-NSW subdivisions: NC, CC, NWS, CWS, NWP, SWP
+NSW subdivisions: NC, CC, CT, NWS, CWS, NWP, SWP

 Other Australian states: Qld